Edward Garth-Turnour, 1st Earl Winterton: Life

 Born Edward Garth, he was the son of Joseph Garth and his wife Sarah (née Gee).
 On his mother's side he was a great-great-grandson of Sir Edward Turnor, who was Speaker of the House of Commons from 1661 to 1671.

 On succeeding to the Turnour estates, including Shillinglee in West Sussex, in 1744, he assumed by Royal licence the surname of Turnour in lieu of Garth.
-In March 1761 he was raised to the Peerage of Ireland as Baron Winterton, of Gort in the County of Galway.
-In December of the same year Winterton was elected to the House of Commons for Bramber, a seat he held until 1769.
+In March 1761, he was raised to the Peerage of Ireland as Baron Winterton, of Gort in the County of Galway.
+In December, Winterton was elected to the House of Commons for Bramber, a seat he held until 1769.
 He was further honoured when he was created Viscount Turnour, of Gort in the County of Galway, and Earl Winterton, in the County of Galway, in 1766, also in the Peerage of Ireland.

-In 1767 he was elected a Fellow of the Royal Society.
+In 1767, he was elected a Fellow of the Royal Society.

 Lord Winterton died in August 1788 and was succeeded in the earldom by his son Edward.